Paincakess/paincakess.github.io/_posts/2023-03-16-HTB-Forest.md

 ![Box-Info](https://paincakes.sirv.com/Images/HTB/Forest/Info.png)

 # Summary
-The “Forest” machine of hack the box was an easy leveled box which provided very good concept about user enumeration and Kerberoasting the users to get the Winrm shell of a user.
+The **Forest** machine of hack the box was an easy leveled box which provided very good concept about user enumeration and Kerberoasting the users to get the Winrm shell of a user.
 That user can also be used to extract the data for bloodhound which reveals a misconfigured permission that can be used to give a user DCSync capabilities which can be used to dump hashes for the administrator user and get a shell as the admin.

 ## NMAP Scanning